 28. Warwick Castle

-The castle was an important defensive stronghold in the Wars of the Roses and the English Civil War.
+The castle has been the backdrop to some of the most famous dynasties and conflicts in England, from the Wars of the Roses to the English Civil War.

 Among other things, there’s a medieval dungeon, state apartments, towers to climb, a trebuchet show, archery tournaments, and a maze.

-Click here to pre-book a skip the line entrance ticket to Warwick Castle.
+Here’s my complete guide to visiting Warwick Castle.
+Click here to pre-book a skip the line entrance ticket to castle.

 How To Get To Warwick Castle: